rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 in the `theories` folder, next to the generated `ExportedLemmas.v`.
-The file must contain instances of the module types defined in `ExportedLemmas.v`: `Parameters`, `Defs`, and `Lemma_Spec` module type (see below for more details).
+The file must contain instances of the module types defined in `ExportedLemmas.v`: `Parameters`, `Defs`, and `Lemma_Spec` module type.

-Your file will look something like this:
+Your `theories/Proofs.v` file will look something like this:

 ```
 Require Import ZArith Bool.